proudcloud/awesome/PRACTICES.md

 Git:

 - Always commit.
 Small commits are acceptable.
 - Make your commits contextual.
-Avoid
+Avoid commits that does other things that the commit was intended to.
 - Commit messages that makes sense.
 Usually in this pattern: `"{action} {purpose|reason} {target}"`, order may vary.
 Avoid:
   ```